 Throughout this story there are no miracles.
 I mean they don’t wake up one morning and part of the wall was complete.
 There aren’t lightning bolts from heaven to strike all their enemies.
 There is nothing supernatural in the whole story.
 These are just men and women that knew in their hearts something needed to be done and did it.

 So here’s the deal.
-2019 needs to be the year you are done with that thing that you know you need to fix.
-What I am saying is this, if your health is the issue, you have got to decide this year will be the year you change things and to not give up until it’s done.
-2019 could be your year.
+2023 needs to be the year you are done with that thing that you know you need to fix.
+What I am saying is this, whatever is the issue, you have got to decide this year will be the year you change things and to not give up until it’s done.
+2023 could be your year.

 No one else will build your wall.
 It’s a decision you have to make and it takes a Nehemiah kind of determination to stay on the wall until it’s dealt with.

 For some of you, your marriage is going down hill.
 Don’t spend another year pretending!
-For your sake, for your health sake; for your financial sake, for your grandkids, make 2019 your year.
+For your sake, for your health sake; for your financial sake, for your grandkids, make 2023 your year.
 Tell yourself “I don’t care how many marriage counsellors we have to see, but we’re going to fix this problem”.
-You have to decide to do whatever it takes.
+You have to decide to do whatever it takes to fix it.

 This year may be very messy; it could be weird and your friends are going to think you’ve lost your mind.
 But that doesn’t matter.
 If you know what you need to do – just do it.

 The great news in the story of Nehemiah, is even though there were no miracles, clearly the hand of God was at work.
-When you seek after a better life, you never know what God will do.
-But you will never know what God will do until you decide to build that wall and give it your best shot.
+And when you seek after a better life, God will clearly be involved and you never know what the result may be.
+But you will never know what God will do until you decide to build that wall; to give it your best shot and keep going till it is finished.

-So whatever your one thing is, my hope, my prayer for you is that we’ll start our wall building and this year we will finish what we have begun.
+Whatever your thing is, my hope, my prayer for you is that we’ll all start our wall building and this year we will all finish what we have begun.